lhp81/cf-data-structures/README.md

  * size() will return the length of the list
  * search(val) will return the node containing 'val' in the list, if present, else None
  * remove(node) will remove the given node from the list, wherever it might be (node must be an item in the list
- * print() will print the list represented as a Python tuple literal: "(12, 'sam', 37, 'tango')" *bonus if you can make it so that the list appears this way on its own (remember special methods).
+ * print() will print the list represented as a Python tuple literal: "(12, 'sam', 37, 'tango')"

 * **Stack** _A Stack that can implement two methods:_
  * push(data) - Adds a data element to the stack.
 The parameter is the data element to add to the stack.